carmecorbi/TFM-carme/detection/detr/README.md

 ![BallDetection2](https://github.com/user-attachments/assets/13fda4ae-185a-4d7c-97f5-87cc7ac93415)

 ### 1. Player Position Embeddings
+To incorporate player positional information into the transformer decoder, it was necessary to extend the COCO dataset format with player annotations (team and bounding boxes) for each frame.

+For this, we created a custom dataset loader in: `detr/datasets/coco_own.py`

+Loading tracking data and player-team assignment:

+Using the gameinfo.ini files, the function load_tracking_info() maps each track ID to its corresponding team (0 = left, 1 = right).

+Loading player bounding boxes per frame:

+The function load_players() reads the tracking ground truth (gt.txt) and extracts normalized player bounding boxes, their team, and center coordinates for each frame.

+Extending COCO annotations:

+The custom dataset class CocoDetection (subclassing torchvision.datasets.CocoDetection) overrides __getitem__ to:

+Load the original COCO image and annotations

+Identify sequence and frame number from the image filename

+Load player annotations via the tracking data functions

-Player bounding boxes (from both teams) are used to extract (x, y) center positions.
+Add the player information to the annotation dictionary under the key "players" Player bounding boxes (from both teams) are used to extract (x, y) center positions.
 Coordinates are normalized to [0, 1].
 Passed through a linear layer to project into the same embedding space (256-d).

 ### 2. Handling Variable Number of Players